Knowledge, Justification, and Adequate Reasons: Introduction

 Can the ordinary concept of knowledge be defined in terms of justified true belief (``JTB'')?
 Since Gettier's paper \cite{Get63:A}, the answer to this question is widely considered negative.
 Gettier produced two cases intended to show that a belief can be true, justified, and yet fall short of knowledge.
 The first concerns Smith, an applicant for a job who has ``strong evidence'' that Jones is the man who will get the job and also that Jones has ten coins in his pocket.
 Unknown to Smith, it turns out that Smith himself has ten coins in pocket and is actually the one selected for the job.
 Smith's belief that ``the man who will get the job has ten coins in his pocket'' is therefore true and justified, but it seems inappropriate to say that this belief constitutes knowledge.
 The second case is one in which Smith believes a false proposition $p$ based on persuasive evidence for $p$ and infers from $p$ some true proposition $p \lor q$ by picking the true disjunct $q$ at random.
 Here too, Smith justifiably believes $p \lor q$, but it seems incorrect to say that he knows $p\lor q$.

-Our point of departure in this paper is the following: even though we agree with the force of Gettier's examples, we think the notion of justification remains insufficiently analyzed, both in Gettier's original paper and in most discussions that have followed.\footnote{A notable exception is the analysis in the Justification Logic literature: \cite{Art08:RSL,ArtFit11:SEP} uses a formal framework to track what goes wrong with specific lines of reasoning in the examples of Gettier, Goldman, and Kripke; and \cite{BalRenSme12:LNCS,BalRenSme14:APAL} uses a related framework that has additional features from Belief Revision Theory to reason about the examples of Lehrer and Gettier.
-Our work here is different.
-First, while inspired by the Justification Logic approach to reasoning about justifications, our setting is in many respects simplified but at the same time includes certain novel features (see \S\ref{section:closure} for details).
-Second, our task here is different than that in \cite{Art08:RSL,ArtFit11:SEP}: beyond providing a formal diagnosis of what goes wrong in certain Gettier-type examples, we define different kinds of JTB and discuss their relative susceptibility to such examples.
-This has some similarities with the work in \cite{BalRenSme12:LNCS,BalRenSme14:APAL}; however, our logics are much simpler and we use them as part of a different analysis.} What Gettier's examples show is that an agent can have a \emph{plausible} internal justification for believing a proposition without that justification being properly \emph{adequate} to the truth of the proposition in question.
+Our point of departure in this paper is the following: even though we agree with the force of Gettier's examples, we share with others (in particular \cite{Dre71:CR,Sos74:how, Sos79:presupp,Chis77:TOK,Gol79:WJB,Tur12:S}) the intuition that those examples do not necessarily invalidate every analysis of knowledge in terms of justified true belief, depending on how the notion of justification is understood.
+Indeed, what Gettier's examples show is that an agent can have an internal justification for believing a proposition that is \emph{plausible}, without that justification being properly \emph{adequate} to the truth of the proposition in question.
 But if so, Gettier cases must only show that knowledge is not identical with JTB under an internalist conception of justification.
 The examples do not thereby rule out the existence of a more externalist notion of justification capable of sustaining the equation between knowledge and JTB.
-Define knowledge as true belief with \emph{adequate} justification, and it appears Gettier cases no longer have a bite.
+Define knowledge as true belief with an \emph{adequate} justification, and it appears Gettier cases no longer have a bite.
+Our leading intuition in that regard is shared with the earlier analyses of knowledge by Chisholm in \cite{Chis77:TOK} and Sosa in \cite{Sos74:how, Sos79:presupp}, who define knowledge as the possession of a \emph{non-defective} justification, and by Dretske in \cite{Dre71:CR}, who defines knowledge as the possession of a \emph{conclusive} reason.